 Animal derivatives such as meat, eggs, milk, and honey are considered high-risk inputs due to the prevalence of GMOs in animal feed.
 As such, animal derivatives are evaluated by reviewing the animals’ feed, and more specifically, by testing the testable major high-risk inputs to that feed.
 Cloned animals and their progeny are considered GMOs under the Standard, and are prohibited for use in Verified products.

 Not all GMOs on the market are detectable by current tests.
 In recognition of the potential for non-testable GMOs to contaminate the non-GMO supply chain, the Non-GMO Project Standard requires declarations for major and minor high-risk crops, inputs, and ingredients attesting that they have not been genetically modified.

 |Microbes and Microbial Products||Enzymes (e.g., chymosin), Cultures and starters including yeast, Algae from aquaculture|

-Canola is identified as both “testable” and “non-testable” high-risk as different techniques may be used to genetically modify it, only some of which are detectable by current test methods.
+Canola and soy are identified as both “testable” and “non-testable” high-risk as different techniques may be used to genetically modify these inputs, only some of which are detectable by current test methods.

 Microbes and microbial products are fed growth medium that contains testable high-risk inputs.
 The Non-GMO Project Standard requires that the microbes themselves are not GMO, and it also requires that testable major high-risk inputs to the growth medium are tested when the microbe or microbial product is a major input or ingredient in a Verified product.
 Much like Non-GMO Project Verified milk must come from cows fed non-GMO feed, microbes and microbial products in a Verified product must be fed a non-GMO growth medium.